CTM Risk Management in Shipping

 Inspection and Documentation Requirements

-In 2026, port authorities increasingly request:
+In 2026, port experts diligently request:

-• Bank remittance proof
+• Bank settlement proof

 • Agent authorization letters

-• Cash receipt signed by Master
+• Cash receipt stamped by the Master

 • Port security clearance documentation

-Cost Structure Across Key Maritime Hubs
+Cost Structure Over Key Ocean Hubs

 India